Why did we need a new University Center?

 The new University Center was envisioned to be the “campus living room.”
 When complete, the entry level will offer a warm and welcoming space, with ample “soft” seating and a working fireplace.
 Level by level, the building will contain:

-Multicultural Center; Center for Honor, Leadership and Service; Vice President for Student Affairs
+Student organization offices and meeting spaces; James Farmer Multicultural Center; Center for Honor, Leadership and Service; Student Involvement Offices; conference rooms

 * Will the dining room space be larger?